 CAN WE EXAMINE CHANCE AND NECESSITY IN BIG HISTORY?

-different, of course, but they also exhibit certain similarities.
-That is exactly why we can use the words ‘galaxies,’ ‘stars,’ and
+They are all different, of course, but they also exhibit certain similarities.
+That is exactly why we can use the words ‘galaxies,’

-question: because, as Walter Alvarez argues, virtually all processes are improbable seen from the point of view of probability theory,
+the following question: because, as Walter Alvarez argues, virtually all processes are improbable seen from the point of view of probability

-between chance and necessity.
-This point of view had already been expressed by the natural philosopher Democritus of ancient Greece
+a balance between chance and necessity.
+This point of view had already been expressed by the natural philosopher Democritus of ancient

 but also constrain them.
 Yet within these boundaries there is ample room for chance.'

 So far the quotation.
 In sum: even though

 chance effects are everywhere, they do not only produce pure chaos.
 How is that possible?
 What causes these combined chance effects